 Happiness

-The happiness input to the Arda Index is the World Happiness Report published by the United Nations' Sustainable Development Solutions Network.
+The happiness input to the Arda Index is the World Happiness Reportarrow-up-right published by the United Nations' Sustainable Development Solutions Networkarrow-up-right.
 The data comes primarily from responses to the annual Gallup World Poll, specifically answers to the main life evaluation question.

 The question asks respondents to think of a ladder, with the best possible life for them being a 10 and the worst possible life being a 0.
 They are then asked to rate their own current lives on that 0 to 10 scale.